 The mission’s cemetery.
 This is really one of the most beautiful cemeteries I’ve ever seen.
 The graves are so old, so it adds a certain mystery and authenticity to the place.
 The growing vegetation also adds a lot to its charm.
 So yes, walking in a cemetery can be pretty nice.

 Legion of Honor Museum

-It’s in this beautiful museum, that Madeleine observes Carlotta Valdes’ portrait.
-I was curious enough to actually look for the portrait (well, you never know!), but of course didn’t find it. 😉 Anyway, it was a very nice visit.
-This museum has a great art collection regrouping the art of many legendary artist (Rodin, Seurat, Monet, etc.).
+It’s in this beautiful museum, that Madeleine observes Carlotta Valdes’s portrait.
+I was curious enough to actually look for the portrait (well, you never know!), but, of course, I didn’t find it. 😉 Anyway, it was a very nice visit.
+This museum has a great art collection regrouping the art of many legendary artists (Rodin, Seurat, Monet, etc.).